devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-22/assignments.md

   little as possible.
 You can truly learn only by making mistakes and then fix those.

+- **always test your code**

 # simple cat

 - implement a trival cat
 - deal with error paths
 - use the `err` and `errx` functions rather than the pure C way of `errno` and `strerror(errno)`
+- verify your implementation via redirecting the output to a file, then `diff` it with the system `cat` output

 ```
 $ ./cat cat.c getopt.c ...